ripienaar/free-for-dev/README.md

    * [piio.co](https://piio.co/) — Responsive image optimization and delivery for every website.
 Free plan for developers and personal websites.
 Includes free CDN, WebP and Lazy Loading out of the box.
    * [gumlet.com](https://www.gumlet.com/) — Image resize-as-a-service.
 It also optimizes images and performs delivery via CDN.
 Free tier includes 1 GB bandwidth and unlimited number of image processing every month for 1 year.
    * [plot.ly](https://plot.ly/) — Graph and share your data.
 Free tier includes unlimited public files and 10 private files
    * [transloadit.com](https://transloadit.com/) — Handles file uploads and encoding of video, audio, images, documents.
-Free for Open Source and other do-gooders.
-Commercial applications get 1 GB free for test driving
+Free for Open source, charities, and students via the GitHub Student Developer Pack.
+Commercial applications get 2 GB free for test driving
    * [podio.com](https://podio.com/) — You can use Podio with a team of up to five people and try out the features of the Basic Plan, except users management
    * [shrinkray.io](https://shrinkray.io/) — Free image optimization of GitHub repos
    * [kraken.io](https://kraken.io/) — Image optimization for website performance as a service, free plan up to 1 MB file size